enfyna/readme-as-gif/README.md

 Before making significant changes, please discuss them to ensure they align with the project's goals and direction.

 <br>

 # License

-The Arkanoid GIF Generator is released under the MIT License.
+The Readme As GIF is released under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.

 </p>